AndreiMisiukevich/TouchEffect/README.md

         </StackLayout>
 ```

-If you wich to change Image Source on touch, you should use TouchImage control.
+If you wish to change Image Source on touch, you should use TouchImage control.
 It has several bindable properties for managing Pressed/Regular Source/Aspect of the image.

 ```xaml
 ...